 I did see my first nomads on that trip.
 Over about a 30 km stretch through rolling hills, I saw thousands of sheep, huge flocks, along with a few donkeys, grazing the hills, and every quarter mile or so a tent compound.
 I was surprised at how various the tents were.
 Some very large, professionally made (usually black), others pretty rag-tag, often patched or supplemented by blue tarps, as if running the gamut from villa to shantytown.

-Cart of Prickly Pears - lHindia - visible everywhere lots of
+Cart of Prickly Pears - lHindia - visible everywhere lots of people gather this time of year |

 In both Rich and Taddert, there was a cart with lHndia (prickly pears).
 It’s the season for this succulent fruit.
 They’re cheap, 2 for a dirham.
 They're shaped like little hand grenades.
 The vendor deftly lops off both ends, then slices down the side and peels back the prickly cactus skin and holds it out to you so you can pick up the juicy inside.
 While you’re devouring that in two or three bites and getting juice down your chin and hands, he peels the second one for you.